ramblenride/motorcycle-service-db/README.md

 ## Contributing

 Thank you for your interest in contributing to this project!
 Contributions are welcome.
-To submit the service information for a new motorcycle, or correct an existing one, please submit a pull request.

 By contributing, you accept that the above license applies to your contribution.